Relativistic Cosmological Perturbation Theory and the Evolution of Small-Scale Inhomogeneities: Outline of the Generalised Cosmological Perturbation Theory

-Firstly, it follows from the generalised Lifshitz-Khalatnikov theory that perturbations in the total energy density are \emph{gravitationally} coupled to perturbations in the particle number density (\ref{fir-ord}), irrespective of the nature of the particles (i.e., ordinary matter or \textsc{cdm}) and independent of the scale of the perturbations.
+The generalised cosmological perturbation theory (\ref{subeq:final}) yields that perturbations in the particle number density are \emph{gravitationally} coupled to perturbations in the total energy density (\ref{fir-ord}), \emph{irrespective} of the nature of the particles (i.e., ordinary matter or \textsc{cdm}) and independent of the scale of the perturbations, Section~\ref{sec:rad-dom-era}\@.
+This prevents \textsc{cdm} perturbations from contracting faster than ordinary matter in the radiation-dominated era.
+As a consequence, structure formation can commence only \emph{after} decoupling of matter and radiation.

-Secondly, in the radiation-dominated era of a flat \textsc{flrw} universe small-scale perturbations oscillate with an \emph{increasing} amplitude according to (\ref{dc-small}), whereas the standard evolution equation (\ref{eq:delta-standard}) predicts oscillatory perturbations with a \emph{constant} amplitude.
-This difference is due to the fact that in the new perturbation theory the divergence $\vartheta_\een$, (\ref{fes5}), of the spatial part of the fluid four-velocity has been taken into account, whereas $\vartheta_\een=0$ in the standard theory, compare the Newtonian equation (\ref{eq:delta-standard}) with the exact relativistic equations (\ref{subeq:standard}).
-In the evolution of large-scale perturbations $\vartheta_\een$ plays only a minor role, so that the results of the standard theory are recovered (\ref{delta-H-rad}).
-Heat exchange does not play a role in the radiation-dominated era.